rmello4d/TheSustainableDeveloper/mindlanguage.md

 With us, 8 other tribal members and we are using primal sounds to communicate among our hairy friends.

-After 10 mins walking,  we reach a vast open area.
-All of us peacefully looking for perfect stones.
+After 10 mins walking,  we reach a vast open area, peacefully looking for perfect stones.

 Not far, a salivating and hungry lion is approaching our group.